senecajs/seneca-mail/README.md

 node your-app.js --seneca.log=plugin:mail
 ```

-For more logging options, see [Seneca logging tutorial](http://senecajs.org/logging-example.html).
+For more logging options, see the [Seneca logging tutorial](http://senecajs.org/logging-example.html).
-You may wish to log email activity to a separate file for audit purposes.
+You may, for example, wish to log email activity to a separate file for audit purposes.

 ## Options

    * _folder_: contains email template sub-folders, default: _'./email-templates'_.
    * _content_: insertion values for all email templates (saves repetition), default: _{}_.
-     * non-string sub-objects allow for email specific content (using email _code_ as property name), for example: {content:{welcome:{subject:'Howdy!'}}}
+     * non-string sub-objects allow for template-code-specific content (using email _code_ as property name), for example: _{content:{welcome:{subject:'Howdy!'}}}_.
-   * _mail: fields for all emails, good place for a common from address, default: _{}_.
+   * _mail: _to_, _from_, etc, fields for all emails, good place for a common _from_ address, default: _{}_.
    * _transport_: the _nodemailer_ transport, default: _'smtp'_.
    * _config_: the _nodemailer_ configuration, default: _{}_.

 If you are using a customer email template generator then the _folder_ option may not be needed.

-If you are using a different email module, the _transport_ and _config_ options may not be needed.
+If you are using a different email transport plugin, such as the PostmarkApp one, the _transport_ and _config_ options may not be needed.